defuncart/blog/_posts/tech/2018/2018-07-06-unity-new-features.md

 > Let me dispel a rumor right now, you should not be afraid of using the Animation component, we have no plans at this time to deprecate or remove it.

 Although this flies in the face of the Unity documentation which had (doesn't seem to anymore) listed this component as legacy and shouldn't be used.
 For simple UI animations, use a script instead of either animation systems.
+Not really a 'new feature' but somewhat new information.

 ## Resources